 The organization works diligently at creating a more kind, just and loving community for the pets and people of Miami-Dade County.
 We offer programs and services to educate, inform and inspire people to take responsible care of their pets and treat animals with the kindness they deserve.
 With the support of people from across Miami-Dade County, we are helping to create a better community for all.

-We run two veterinary clinics, one in North Miami Beach and another in Cutler Bay where we strive to end our community’s pet overpopulation problem by performing more than 13,000 sterilization surgeries each year.
-We have programs that help the financially challenged people of our community by providing free services for vaccinations and spay/neuter surgeries.
+We run a preventive veterinary clinic in North Miami Beach, where we strive to end our community’s pet overpopulation problem by performing thousands of sterilization surgeries each year.
+We have programs that help the financially challenged people of our community by providing low-cost and even free services for vaccinations and spay/neuter surgeries.

 Staff and volunteers of the Humane Society of Greater Miami travel to schools, libraries, organizations and clubs to teach the young and the old about responsible pet ownership and to promote the human/animal bond.
 Our philosophy is to engage the young and teach them about being kind to animals, being a responsible pet owner and the causes and effects of pet overpopulation while also educating the parents and the elderly making it a full circle of informed members of our community.
 More than 6,000 children and adults are seen on a yearly basis.

 Anyone who has ever owned a pet knows of the unconditional love and acceptance pets bring.
 The Humane Society of Greater Miami’s Pet Therapy Program brings the unique and healing human/animal bond to residents and patients of healthcare facilities, rehabilitation centers, children’s hospitals and senior citizen homes across Miami.
 It is well documented that interaction with animals can significantly improve humans’ physical and emotional health.
 Put as simply as possible, pets make people feel good!